cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Montgomery form or rational map, the following procedure MUST be used to derive them.
 For a twisted Edwards curve given by a * x^2 + y^2 = 1 + d * x^2 * y^2,
-first compute A and B, the parameters of the equivalent Montgomery curve y'^2 = x'^3 + A * x'^2 + B * x', as follows:
+first compute A and B, the parameters of the equivalent curve given by y'^2 = x'^3 + A * x'^2 + B * x', as follows:

 - A = (a + d) / 2
 - B = (a - d)^2 / 16

+Note that the above curve is given in the Weierstrass form required by the Elligator 2 mapping.
-Next, let B' = 4 / (a - d).
-Then the rational map from the point (x', y') on the Montgomery curve to the point (x, y) on the twisted Edwards curve is given by
+The rational map from the point (x', y') on this Weierstrass curve to the point (x, y) on the twisted Edwards curve is given by

 - x = x' / y'
-- y = (B' * x' - 1) / (B' * x' + 1)
+- y = (B' * x' - 1) / (B' * x' + 1), where B' = 1 / sqrt(B) = 4 / (a - d)

 For completeness, we give the inverse map in {{rational-map-inverse}}.
 Note that the inverse map is not used when hashing to a twisted Edwards curve.